-Fixed-Time AI protocols

-In fixed-time AI protocols, all animals are inseminated at a predetermined time.
+Fixed-time AI protocols.
+With fixed-time AI protocols, all animals are inseminated at a predetermined time.
 For cows, fixed-timed AI can produce similar pregnancy rates as protocols that require 5 to 7 days of heat detection.
-For heifers, pregnancy rates from current TAI protocols tend to be 5 to 10% lower than using heat detection alone.
+For heifers, pregnancy rates from current TAI protocols tend to be 5 to 10% lower than using heat detection alone (the exception may be the 14-day CIDR-PG).
 The times listed for fixed-time AI should be considered as the approximate average time of insemination.
 This should be based on the number of females to inseminate, labor and facilities.
+Synchronize no more females than can be inseminated in the given facilities in a 3 to 4 hour period.

-The 7-day CO-Synch + CIDR® protocol is recommended for both cows and heifers.
+The 7-day CO-Synch + CIDR[®] protocol is recommended for both cows (Figure 9) and heifers (Figure 10).
 Cows should be inseminated between 60 and 66 hours after CIDR removal.
 Insemination time for heifers is recommended at 52 to 56 hours after CIDR removal.
-A shortened 5-day CO-Synch + CIDR® protocol is another option for cows.
+A shortened 5-day CO-Synch + CIDR[®] protocol (Figure 9) is another option for cows.
 Two full doses of PG given 8 hours apart are critical for success in the shortened protocol.

-7-day CO-Synch + CIDR® - Cows
+This 5-day protocol has been adapted for Bos indicus cows by adding a dose of PG at the time of CIDR insertion; PG 5-day CO-Synch + CIDR (Figure 11).
+This protocol has been demonstrated to be more effective in Bos indicus-based cows compared to the 7-day CO-Synch + CIDR and 5-day CO-Synch + CIDR protocols, which are preferred for Bos taurusbased cows.